JanuaryLabs/website/pages/learn/extensions/sqlite.md

 ---
-title: PostgreSQL Extension
+title: SQLite Extension
 layout: learn
 ---

-## PostgreSQL Extension
+## SQLite Extension

-PostgreSQL extension is a database extension that allows you to interact with a Postgres database.
+SQLite extension is a database extension that allows you to interact with a SQLite database.

 ### Setup